openebs/community/wip/VISION.md

 OpenEBS is a self-governing project, and operates within the following restraints:

 ### CNCF
 * OpenEBS is a CNCF (Cloud Native Computing Foundation) project.
-The project is open source, and operations are governed by CNCF rules set up for CNCF projects.
+* The OpensEBS project is open source, and operations are governed by CNCF rules set up for CNCF projects.
-* The OpenEBS project adds domain-specific Governance, Contribution and operating rules on top of the CNCF rules.
-We provide for exceptions from the CNCF rules if approved by CNCF Technical Oversight Committee (TOC)
+* The OpenEBS project adds ```domain-specific Governance```, ```Contribution``` and ```operating rules``` on **top of the CNCF rules**.
+We provide for exceptions from the CNCF rules if approved by CNCF Technical Oversight Committee (TOC).

 ### DataCore
+> [!IMPORTANT]
-* OpenEBS was created by MayaData (now part of DataCore), and donated to CNCF in 2019
+> * OpenEBS was created by MayaData (now part of DataCore Software, Inc.), and donated to CNCF in 2019
-* DataCore engineers contribute a majority of the contributors and program management to the project
+> * DataCore engineers contribute a majority of the contributors, program management, Engineering, Dev, QA rescources as well as considerbale funding to the daily operations of the project.
-* The project requires multiple full-time engineers and full-time testers.
-While the project requires this commitment, it is expected DataCore engineers will continue to be the primary contributors.
+> * The project requires multiple Full-Time ```Subject Matter Experts```, Full-Time storage engineers and Full-Time QA Engineers/testers.
+While the project requires this commitment, it is expected DataCore engineers may be be a majority of the contributing Eng/Dev/QA/PM community.
-* OpenEBS is a community project, and DataCore has been and continues to be a significant part of the community
+> * OpenEBS is a community project, and DataCore has been and continues to be a significant part of the community

 ## Conformance
 The OpenEBS project produces the OpenEBS Standard product.
 Many vendors have incorporated, or wish to incorporate a version of OpenEBS as a component within their own product offering, including Microsoft Azure, DataCore and Civo.